sasip-climate/docker-image-nextsimdg-dev/README.md

 Then you have to check on https://quay.io/repository/auraoupa/nextsimdg-demo-meeting?tab=tags, the newest tag that has been created, you click and the download icon (fetch the tag), select docker pull by tag and the command ```docker pull quay.io/auraoupa/nextsimdg-demo-meeting:f1b93ce58bab``` for instance is generated.

+You can test the docker with binder each time you do a oull request : https://mybinder.org/v2/gh/auraoupa/docker-image-nextsimdg-demo/notebook2

 With your local instance of docker you can download the docker image with the command and then you run it with ```docker exec -it d63b7e4998665547be7127449db7963e40c65efdcaa2bb08c005d9b2acc7f9e5 /bin/sh``` (get the command from docker desktop)

 When a notebook interface is deployed do :